iobis/manual/ipt.md

 Desmet, P. & C. Sinou.
 2012.
 7-step guide to data publication.
 Canadensys. [http://community.canadensys.net/publication/data-publication-guide](http://community.canadensys.net/publication/data-publication-guide).

-:exclamation: Make sure you have obtained the rights from the data owners to publish their data!
+> Caution: Make sure you have obtained the rights from the data owners to publish their data!

 ##### Create your resource on the IPT